-With $160 million in new funding, Freenome looks commercialize its blood test to detect colorectal cancer – TechCrunch
+With $160 million in new funding, Freenome looks to commercialize its blood test to detect colorectal cancer – TechCrunch

 He sees one of the limiting factors to the success of other approaches as their inability to collect enough genetic material to produce accurate enough samples — even when those samples are enhanced by machine learning.

 “We don’t believe that CT DNA is actually going to solve this problem,” says Otte.
 “It comes down to physics… In early disease there are very few fragments of DNA that will come from the tumor.
-At that low concentration [roughly] .01 percent… To take the appropriate amount of blood.
-If you were to collect 80 ML it would be… To get to 90 percent you would have to collect 300MLs.”
+At that low concentration [roughly] .01%… To take the appropriate amount of blood.
+If you were to collect 80 ML it would be… To get to 90% you would have to collect 300MLs.”

-Once you have identified a disease then you can begin to treat it, but you have to have a correct diagnosis.
-The best drugs, which can bring someone with Stage 4 lung cancer who is at the brink of death back to perfect health only work in a small percentage of patients.
+Once you have identified a disease, then you can begin to treat it, but you have to have a correct diagnosis.
+The best drugs, which can bring someone with Stage 4 lung cancer who is at the brink of death back to perfect health, only work in a small percentage of patients.
 The best approach is to treat the patient before they ever need a miracle cure, says Otte.

-“When I talk about curing cancer the cure comes from early detection followed by early prevention and treatment,” he says.
+“When I talk about curing cancer, the cure comes from early detection followed by early prevention and treatment,” he says.